nuttie1/hanoi-prac/README.md

 # hanoi-prac
-Stackish Hanoi towers example using python.
+Stackish Hanoi towers example using python (and bingchat).
 For school presentation.